-Karen is a proud parent of an 11-year-old daughter, Samantha.
+Karen is a proud parent of her daughter, Samantha.

 Karen is excited to be part of the decisions that help shape the community in which she lives.
 She believes Delta Township families should be able to walk or bike to well-developed neighborhood parks.
 She also believes the expansion of public transportation is an important asset for our community, helping residents and non-residents get to work and shop in Township businesses.
 In addition, she will support ideas that promise to bring in new businesses and clean up the façades of buildings along the Saginaw Highway corridor.